meker12/commerce-channels.en/help/channel-manager/inventory-and-price-updates.md

 ## Price updates

 When the product price changes in Commerce, Channel Manager syncs the update from the [!DNL Commerce] product catalog to [!DNL Walmart Marketplace].
-It can take up to 5 minutes for price changes to display.
+It can take up to five minutes for the marketplace to display the price changes.

 ### Manage pricing for a published product